 The IHG Premier Card also comes with the free nights and Platinum Status while the Sapphire Preferred doesn’t.

-The Ascend Card also offers automatic Hilton Gold Status, which is more valuable than IHG Platinum Status.
-You receive an 80% points bonus for Hilton purchases including room rates and gift shop purchases.
+The Surpass Card also offers automatic Hilton Gold Elite Status, which is more valuable than IHG Platinum Elite Status.
+You will receive an 80% points bonus for Hilton purchases including room rates and gift shop purchases.

-After really looking into this card, I can see why any IHG loyalist would love it.
+After really looking into the Chase IHG Premier Card, I can understand why any IHG loyalist would love it.
 The potential to earn multiple free nights is unlike many other hotel cards.
-Platinum Status will also get you room upgrades and priority check-in and checkout.
+Platinum Elite Status will also get you room upgrades and priority check-in and checkout.
 These benefits alone are enough for many people to keep this card long term.